KseniaMIPT/tcrgrapher/README.md

 ## Data loading

-Data are stored in TCRgrapher object.
+Data are stored in a TCRgrapher object.
 TCRgrapher is a S4 class that can be constructed by calling the TCRgrapher( ) function.
 TCRgrapher contains clonoset and metadata as data.tables.

 There are three ways to initialize an object.

-(1) Specify path to the one file without metadata
+(1) Specify the path to the one file without metadata

-If path for only one file is specified metadata will be produced automatically and will contain one row and two columns: "file" and "sample_id".
+If the path for only one file is specified, metadata will be produced automatically and will contain one row and two columns: "file" and "sample_id".
-Clonoset will have additional column "sample_id" with one unique value and column "clone_id" with unique id for every row.
+Clonoset will have and additional column "sample_id" with one unique value and a column "clone_id" with an unique id for every row.
 Positions of "count", "cdr3nt", "cdr3aa", "V gene", "J gene" clonoset's columns must be specified.

 ```R